milesj/figg/README.md

 A few rules around whitespace:

+- There is _no_ limit to the amount of newlines that can exist between lines.
 - Properties/Comments in the root scope must _not_ have a leading space or tab character.
 - Properties/Comments in an object scope must be indented with a tab character (`\t`) for each object depth.
 - Comments must have a space between the leading hash (`#`) and trailing message.